Rook’s Nest Academy SEND Information Report 2020-21

 - Physical difficulties- support may involve following specific programmes such as Fit to Learn or it’s in the bag.

-- Emotional difficulties will be supported through work with the Learning Mentor who uses Emotional Literacy and Thrive techniques.
+- Emotional difficulties will be supported through work with the Pastoral team who use Emotional Literacy techniques.

-- Well-being – opportunities are available within the Academy to support pupils through Rook’s Nest Flyers (before and after school), time with the Learning Mentor.
-Year 6 Breakfast Club during SAT’s week, FEET Workshops in the summer term for all new starters and their parents.
+- Well-being – opportunities are available within the Academy to support pupils through Rook’s Nest Flyers (before and after school), time with the Pastoral team and Year 6 Breakfast Club during SAT’s week.

 - A pupil identified as having specific learning difficulties such as ‘dyslexia’ and ‘dyscalculia’ may benefit from additional support.
 The Associate SENCO has undergone training enabling her to assess differences in learning and particular difficulties around Dyslexia.